Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

-In the next result we develop numerical stability estimates for the finite volume scheme that are analogous to the apriori estimates \eqref{eq:cont_stability1} and \eqref{eq:cont_stability2}.
-For doing so, it is convenient to rewrite the upwind scheme~\eqref{eq:scheme1} in the following equivalent form:
+The main aim of this section is to develop stability estimates for the numerical scheme that are analogous to the a priori estimates \eqref{eq:cont_stability1} and \eqref{eq:cont_stability2}.
+In order to do so it is convenient first to recall that some of the discretized versions of the functions involved on the scheme are controlled by their continuous counterpart.
+Specifically, recall that for the initial datum $\theta^0_h$ and the divergence of the velocity field $\nabla\cdot u$ it holds

+We omit the proof for the sake of brevity but it can be found on \cite[Lemma 3]{SchlichtingSeis18}.